liquibase/liquibase-contribute-site/docs/extensions/guides/additional-databases/snapshot-generator.md

     SnapshotGenerator-->>DatabaseSnapshot: Returns DatabaseObject
 ```

+!!! example
-For example, to snapshot a Column SnapshotFactory will go through all the available `SnapshotGenerators` that say they support `Column` for the given database and use the one with the
+    To snapshot a Column SnapshotFactory will go through all the available `SnapshotGenerators` that say they support `Column` for the given database and use the one with the highest priority.
-highest priority.

-Defining database-specific functionality tends to be writing `if (database instanceof ExampleDatabase)` blocks
-around the non-standard calls.
-Using "instanceof" means the block will apply to any subclasses of the given database.
-For example, if your database is PostgreSQL compatible and therefore your Database class extensions `PostgresDatabase` then all the
-`if (database instanceof PostgresDatabase)` checks will be used for your database as well.

-### Implementing
+## Implementation Overview

 When adding support for a new Database, there will be existing `SnapshotGenerator` implementations for all `DatabaseObject` types.
 It is usually easiest to subclass the existing SnapshotGenerator to leverage the standard logic, but it's not necessary.